fgr-araujo/single-spa/README.md

-# Single Spa parcels example/workshope
+# Single Spa portal example

-Workshop and example of using single-spa parcels to implement cross framework components.
+Example of how using single-spa you can create a micro service front-end and enable multiple applications to work in concert in a unified experience.

 ## Versions of node/npm
 Node v8.10.0